 Here are 3 mistakes to avoid when starting a course with Kajabi:

-Kajabi even offers a free trial to give their goods a test run before committing with your wallet, and it’s a great way to get the first-hand experience with the software to see if it’s right for your business needs.
+Kajabi is offering my audience a major discount to give their goods a test run and it’s a great way to get the first-hand experience with the software to see if it’s right for your business needs.

-To help you get the absolute most out of your trial, I want to point out a few common mistakes to avoid.
+To help you get the absolute most out of your Kajabi experience, I want to point out a few common mistakes to avoid.

 1. Getting bogged down by imposter syndrome.